Ive (group): Impact

 In January 2022, Ive was selected as the most anticipated K-pop artist of the year by 31 of the most popular music agency experts from different entertainment companies.
 In November 2022, as part of its 18th year of publication, JoyNews24 conducted a survey on 200 entertainment industry officials to determine the "Artist of the Year," for which Ive ranked first on the list.
 In the same month, Shibuya109 Lab, which is a youth marketing institute run by Shibuya109 Entertainment in Japan, conducted a survey with a report titled "Next Generation K-Pop Idols" for women age 15 to 24 years old.
 Ive took first place in the list, mentioning the attention for their song, fashion, and pose.

 In December 2022, Ive was selected as "Best Singer of the Year" and placed second for "Rookie of the Year" by executives of 33 pop music officials from various entertainment companies.
 In the same month, Zsouken Research Institute conducted a survey for the second half of 2022 on who are the most popular artists in Japan for Generation Z, in which Ive ranked at number five, the highest act outside Japan, garnering 12.3% of votes among 120,000 participants.
 Ive was also listed on Forbes Korea Power Celebrity 40 in 2023.

 Awards and achievements

-Since the group's debut they have won various awards, including seven MAMA Awards, ten Melon Music Awards, eight Golden Disc Awards, six Circle Chart Music Awards, four Seoul Music Awards, and MTV Video Music Awards Japan.
-Ive has won Rookie of the Year, Best Female Group, and Song of the Year on various award shows.
+Since the group's debut, they have won various awards, including ten MAMA Awards, thirteen Melon Music Awards, eleven Golden Disc Awards, seven Asia Artist Awards, six Circle Chart Music Awards, four Seoul Music Awards, and MTV Video Music Awards Japan.
+Ive has won Rookie of the Year, Best Female Group, and Song of the Year at various award shows.